LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Performing topic branch development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is worth re-emphasizing a fundamental fundamental principle of the Gitflow development model that we described in :ref:`gitflow-label`.
+It is worth re-emphasizing a fundamental principle of the Gitflow development model that we described in :ref:`gitflow-label`.

 .. important:: **We never work directly on the develop or master branches.